elamien/gradeslist-api-ts/README.md

 # gradescope-api-ts

-A TypeScript library for interacting with Gradescope (via web scraping).
+A TypeScript library for interacting with Gradescope.
+(Inspired by https://github.com/nyuoss/gradescope-api)

 ## Setup